ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-dns.md

 {: tip}
 <!--#/istutorial#-->

+This is a Beta feature that requires special approval.
+Contact your IBM Sales representative if you are interested in getting access.
+{: beta}

 This tutorial is part of [series](/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware#vpc-bm-vmware-objectives), and requires that you have completed the related tutorials in the presented order.
 {: important}